adrichem/go-auth-proxy/README.md

 # go-auth-proxy
-A simple demo of JWT token validation against AzureAD
+A simple demo of JWT token validation against AzureAD.